Poinsettias: They're not just for Christmas anymore.

-Despite this toss them phenomenon, one of the most common questions I'm asked after the holidays is “How the heck do I get my poinsettia to re-bloom next year?”
-The task is not a straightforward one, but if you love gardening and nurturing a houseplant, you will find the Poinsettia to be worth the effort — like learning new dance steps.
+If you're wondering how the heck you get your poinsettia to re-bloom next year, you should know the task is not a straightforward one — but if you love gardening and nurturing a houseplant, you will find the poinsettia to be worth the effort.
+Kind of like learning new dance steps.
 To make the process easier, I've created a monthly schedule to help you know what to do and when, hopefully relieving any frustration so you can simply enjoy the process.
 (And then gloat when others ask where you got your plant next year!)

 Simply continue to water the poinsettia as you would any plant, never allowing the soil to completely dry.
 If you need something to drink so does your poinsettia.